Are events worth the effort? What councils need to know about event ROI

 Delivering events is no small feat — so is it worth it?

-If your council is investing time, staff, and budget into running or supporting events, you’ve likely asked: Are we getting the return we need?
+If you work for a council that is investing time, staff, and budget into running or supporting events, you’ve likely asked: Are we getting the return we need?

-In regional communities, the value of events often goes beyond ticket sales.
-The real payoff is in economic stimulation, destination awareness, and community pride — but only when you get the right event strategy in place.
+In regional communities, the value of events goes beyond ticket sales.
+The real payoff is in economic stimulation, destination awareness, and community pride — but only when you get the right strategy in place for the region’s events.

 Here’s what councils need to know about the true ROI of events — and how to measure it.